jihyunjeongme/elastic-agent-diagnostic-analyzer/README.md

 1. Make sure you're using the correct versions of Node.js and npm/yarn.
 2. Try deleting the `node_modules` folder and `package-lock.json` (or `yarn.lock`) file, then run the install command again.
-3. If you're still having issues, please check the project's GitHub Issues page or create a new issue with details about the problem you're facing.

 ## Licenses